AMR vs AGV - Key Differences Explained

 The difference

-With AMR you get intelligent navigation which doesnt require hugh modifaction to your factory
+With AMR, you get intelligent navigation that requires no major modifications to your factory.

 AGV stands for Automated Guided Vehicle, while AMR stands for Autonomous Mobile Robot.
 Though both are used for material transportation, there is a fundamental difference in their operation and flexibility.